 If you miss the deadlines specified in the applicant portal, you will not be able to submit your application.

 Applicants may want to check their eligibility for an application fee waiver.
 Note the early deadline (30 November) for such applications.

 Applications are considered on a rolling basis at monthly meetings.
 Applicants should normally receive a response to their application within eight weeks of applying.
 Applicants who pass initial review by two admissions committee members will then be invited for an interview by members of the course admissions committee.
 Interviews will be held remotely.

 More information on the application process for the MPhil course is provided here by the University of Cambridge Graduate Admissions office.
-Applications for the academic year 2021/22 are now closed.
-Applications for the academic year 2022/23 will open on 1st September, 2021.
+Applications for the academic year 2022/23 are now open, and will close on March 31st, 2022.

 The Cambridge Postgraduate Open Day takes place virtually in November.
-Bookings open on 23rd September 2021.
+Bookings open in September.
 Visit the Postgraduate Open Day site for more details.

 The assessment panel will be seeking assurance that the candidate has the experience, ability and commitment necessary to complete the MPhil course.
 The following criteria are used to consider applications: